danionita/ArgueSecure/README.md

   - R2: etc.
 - Category: etc.

-Defender’s arguments can refer to comp;onents or architectural decisions that reduce a risk, and to decisions to transfer some risk to a third party (e.g. to an insurance company or to a customer).
+Defender’s arguments can refer to components or architectural decisions that reduce a risk, and to decisions to transfer some risk to a third party (e.g. to an insurance company or to a customer).
 If a risk  ends with all attacker’s claims partly or completely defeated, then all attack paths claimed by attackers in this argument have been partly or completely mitigated, or transferred to third parties.
 Risks that are undefeated, are accepted by the defender.
 The tool allows the production of lists of mitigations per risk, and of risks per mitigation.
 It provides a memory of the reasons why mitigations have been introduced, and which risks have been considered for mitigation.